learn-co-curriculum/getting-remote-data-working-with-apis/README.md

 Both [NET::HTTP][`net/http`] and [URI][`open-uri`] are classes built into Ruby.
 Check out the links at the bottom of this lesson to read more about their usage.
 Don't worry too much about NET::HTTP and URI right now, though.
-Just focus on getting a basic understanding of and exposure to the tools we can use to request data from an API from an application.
+Just focus on getting a basic understanding of and exposure to the tools we can use inside our applications to request data from an API.

 **A Note on Requirements:** We can use `require` statements to include libraries of code in our own programs.
 We can require libraries like `NET::HTTP`, or we